-We have successfully completed a number of preclinical studies in multiple species and a Phase 2a dose-ranging glucagon PK/PD study and a Phase 1a proof-of-concept randomized clinical trial is currently underway.
+We have successfully completed a number of preclinical studies in multiple species and a Phase 2a dose-ranging glucagon PK/PD study and are currently conducting a Phase 2a proof-of-concept randomized clinical trial.

-Ongoing Phase 1 Clinical Trial
+Ongoing Phase 2 Clinical Trial

-NCT 03424044: A Randomized, Three-Way, Cross-Over Outpatient Study to Assess the Efficacy of a Dual-Hormone Closed-Loop System with XeriSol Glucagon vs Closed-Loop System with Insulin Only vs a Predictive Low Glucose Suspend System
+G18002: A Randomized, Three-Way, Cross-Over Outpatient Study to Assess the Efficacy of a Dual-Hormone Closed-Loop System with XeriSol Glucagon vs Closed-Loop System with Insulin Only vs a Predictive Low Glucose Suspend System

-This is a single center, randomized, three-way, crossover investigation-initiated trial conducted by OHSU using our ready-to-use glucagon in a vial.
-Subjects undergo the 76-hour study with 9 hours inpatient and 67 hours outpatient using the closed-loop artificial pancreas controller.
-The trial initiated in mid-2018 and is designed to compare the glucose control resulting from the use of a bi- and single-hormone closed-loop system as compared to a predictive low glucose suspend system, using the percent of time with sensed glucose below 70 mg/dl as the primary endpoint.
+We intend to initiate a single center, randomized, three-way, crossover trial in mid-2018 to compare the glucose control resulting from the use of a bi- and single-hormone closed-loop system as compared to a predictive low glucose suspend system.
 The bi-hormonal closed-loop system is designed to reduce the time spent in the hypoglycemic range and increase the time spent in the target range, even after exercise, as compared to an insulin only closed-loop system and a predictive low glucose suspend system.
-This clinical trial has a planned enrollment of 19 subjects and we expect OHSU to report results in the second half of 2019.
+We intend to enroll 19 subjects in this clinical trial, with results expected in the first half of 2019.

-Additional Programs
+Preclinical Programs